-For crisis levels 1 to 3 the Divisional CEO informs Group Crisis Team (Andy Duffield, Jo Pertwee and Catherine Jones) no action to investigate the concern should be taken before consultation with the Group Crisis Team and agreement reached about how best to approach and investigate the concern.
 If it is felt, after these initial consultations, that further enquiries are needed, then the employee may be suspended.
 Suspension is a neutral act, and in no way implies that the person is guilty of any wrongdoing.
 It is acknowledged that this would be distressing for the person concerned, and the school will do all it can to balance the interests of any individual with that of the need to keep children safe.
-No decision to suspend should be taken without involving the Group Head of People Operations and the relevant Regional Head of HR as individual countries will have specific legal guidance and processes that will need to be followed.
+No decision to suspend should be taken without involving the relevant Regional Head of HE and the Group Head of People Operations as individual countries will have specific legal guidance and processes that will need to be followed.

-In cases of allegations against a Principal or school SLT member, it is expected that the Divisional CEO will notify the Group Crisis Team.
+In cases of allegations against a Principal or school SLT member, it is expected that the Divisional CEO will notify the Central Crisis Team.